morales-felix/SMART-on-FHIR-Python-app/README.md

     - Launch Type: Provider EHR Launch
     - FHIR Version: R4
     - Simulated Error: None
     - Misc.
-Options: Do not check the "Simulate launch within the EHR UI
+Options: Do not check the "Simulate launch within the EHR UI" option
     - For Patient(s), Provider(s), and Encounter, select any Patient and Provider combination.
 You don't need to select an Encounter.
 (You can skip this step if you want to select a Patient and Provider in the application itself.
 However, that would not be a true EHR launch, but more of a Standalone launch.)

 4. This application currently runs on localhost.
 To run the application, navigate to the project directory in your machine's Command Prompt/PowerShell/Git Bash/etc., activate the corresponding virtual environment (see Installation above), and run the following command: